 Now remove all the pith from the 2 oranges, separate into their segments and remove any pips.
 Cut each segment into three.

-Meanwhile melt the butter.
+To makes the crêpes, first melt the butter.
 Spoon 2 tablespoons into the batter and whisk it in.
-The remainder will be used to smear the pan/skillet between cooking each pancake using a wodge of kitchen paper.
+The remainder will be used to smear the pan/skillet between cooking each crêpe using a wodge of kitchen paper.

 Now flip the crêpe over.
 The other side will need less time to cook.
 Then slide it out of the pan onto a warmed plate.